alifirhas/cmdk-revision/src/520-535/521-The-battle-of-authority-and-power.md

 However, before the two could launch an attack, they saw Roy, who had not moved much, slowly raised his arms.
 When the huge misty body made this action, the mist that was stirred up like ink flowed again.

 "It's done!"
-Roy's soft voice rang out and then he saw that in all directions around the entire Silver City, a large number of demon children with small wings suddenly appeared in all directions!
+Roy's soft voice rang out and then he saw that in all directions around the entire Silver City, a large number of Imps with small wings suddenly appeared in all directions!

-These demon children are the ones that he kept spreading out just now.
-The reason why he has been passively defending against Imperius and Tyrael's attacks is that he is arranging and spreading these demon children.
+These Imps are the ones that he kept spreading out just now.
+The reason why he has been passively defending against Imperius and Tyrael's attacks is that he is arranging and spreading these Imps.

-Attacking the high-level paradise is not Roy's job alone and he is not arrogant enough to think that he can attack the high-level paradise alone.
-After he entered the high-level paradise alone, he just stabilized his feet first.
+Attacking the High Heaven is not Roy's job alone and he is not arrogant enough to think that he can attack the High Heaven alone.
+After he entered the High Heaven alone, he just stabilized his feet first.

-Now, with the completion of the arrangement of the demon children, it is time for the war to enter the next step.
+Now, with the completion of the arrangement of the Imps, it is time for the war to enter the next step.

-A large number of demon children with wings are scattered all over the battlefield.
-After receiving Roy's magic power transmission, these demon children radiated bursts of light, the light continued to spread, and the portals were also destroyed.
+A large number of Imps with wings are scattered all over the battlefield.
+After receiving Roy's magic power transmission, these Imps radiated bursts of light, the light continued to spread, and the portals were also destroyed.

 "Open it up!"